LGBTQ+ History Month 2021

-Hi Ric, thanks for talking to TNC, how's everything going?
+Hi Ric, thanks for talking to The New Current, how's everything going?

 Well, over the past couple of days, I’ve just been paying close attention to the impact that the Colin Kaepernick Just Do It ad has generated – it’s been quite remarkable and inspirational at the same time.